 Judi Shields – Committee Member

-RN, RM, Bachelor of Nursing, Post Grad Cert Emergency, Post Grad Cert Aviation Nursing and Post Grad Cert Primary Health Care, currently studying a Masters in Advanced Practice Nursing Emergency.
+RN, RM, Masters of Advanced Practice Nursing Emergency, Bachelor of Nursing, Post Grad Certificates in Emergency, Aviation Nursing and Primary Health Care.

 Judi Shields first commenced Flight Nursing in 1988 in completing a 3 month orientation to Flight Nursing in Gove.
 She was hooked and commenced as a full time Flight Nurse in Darwin in 1990.
 Judi has a background in Paediatrics, Midwifery, Emergency, Indigenous Health and Remote Area Nursing.

-Participated as a committee member for ASA and as a member of the Aerospace Nursing section of Aerospace Medical Association.
-Judi presented her research regarding Fatigue at International and National scientific meetings.
+Judi participated as a committee member for ASA and as a member of the Aerospace Nursing section of Aerospace Medical Association.
+Judi has presented her research regarding Fatigue at International and National scientific meetings.
 As a Flight Nurse, Judi worked for the Northern Territory Aerial Medical Service, the Royal Flying Doctor Service (Qld) and as a guest lecturer of the South Australia University to rewrite the Aviation Nursing Course number two.
-Judi remains passionate about standards for Flight Nursing Practice and Fatigue engendered by Air Medical Crews in the Aviation/Transport environments.
+Judi remains passionate about standards for Flight Nursing Practice, Fatigue engendered by Air Medical Crews in the Aviation/Transport environments and ‘Closing the gap’.

 Judi currently works as a Clinical Nurse for Retrieval Services Queensland.